alexandrdragin/Love-Letters/README.md

 # Love-Letters

-A small, open-source Chrome extension that locally hides messages from selected users on Discord and GitHub—or replaces their content with a positive phrase of your choice.
-It does not block, report, delete, or modify any content on either
-service: the change exists only in your browser.
+A small, open-source Chrome extension that locally replaces or hides messages from selected users on Discord and GitHub.
+It does not block, report, delete, or modify any content on either service: the change exists only in your browser.

-> The main idea of this project is to **stay positive and save your aura from
+> The main idea of this project is to **reduce stress, save your aura from
-> toxic vibes**.
+> toxic vibes and stay positive**.

 Github — replace mode
 <img width="1070" height="176" alt="image" src="https://github.com/user-attachments/assets/4514825e-cc1e-4ffa-85f6-a808c4a69419" />

 <img width="1007" height="241" alt="image" src="https://github.com/user-attachments/assets/8fef1c57-0df5-43ac-855e-ecfb9a1c6b1f" />